)

 Table of contents

 You may have stumbled across DMV.org while searching for your local department of motor vehicles (DMV) website.
-Your local DMV website will have the most accurate and updated information for your vehicle needs.
-DMV.org doesn’t provide any DMV services or useful information besides the physical addresses of official DMV offices.
+But DMV.org doesn’t provide any DMV services or useful information besides the physical addresses of official DMV offices.
+Your local DMV website will have the most accurate and up-to-date information on vehicle registration and other vehicle-related services.

 Here’s what you should know about DMV.org, including why to avoid it and how to identify the key differences between official and unofficial DMV sites.